qutip/qutip/doc/internals/index.rst

 In general we assume that you have a working knowledge of using QuTiP as a user, and these pages will not contain a tutorial on how to work with the library.
-If that is what you are looking for, please refer to the `user guide`_ or the large collection of `example notebooks`_.
+If that is what you are looking for, please refer to the :ref:`guide` or the large collection of `example notebooks`_.

 This developers' guide is intended for people who are looking to modify and